Notary Services Bali

 What do our Notary Services Cost?

-Notary fees vary depending on the type of Notarial Deed to be created, get in touch with us today for more information.
+Notary fees vary depending on the type of Notarial Deed to be created.
+A standard fee for a Lease Agreement start at 1% of the transaction value.
+Get in touch with us today for more information.

 Contact us today to book sign your Notarial Deed!
 CONTACT US